DylanSilva-R/DylanSilva-R/README.md

-- 👋 Hi, I’m @DylanSilva-R
+- 👋 Hi, I’m Dylan
-- 👀 I’m interested in cybersecurity and software engineering
+- Computer Science student that is interested in Software Enginerring, Cybersecurity, and Machine Learning ☝️🤓
-- 🌱 I’m currently learning how to make GUIs with python.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: My max squat was 350 lbs.
+    - A specific subject I am interested in are simualtions ٩(^ᗜ^ )و ´-
 <!---
 DylanSilva-R/DylanSilva-R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.